Želimir Altarac Čičak: U2 concert, the football match between Bosnian and Italian singers, and Deep Purple

-As he had helped Indexi to emerge as one of the most significant Yu rock bands, with the same passion and dedication he worked on their comeback immediately after the War. Čičak organised their first comeback concert at the Bosnian Cultural Centre, downtown Sarajevo, February 2 and 3 1996.
-He was the organizer of the concert "Rock no War", of the Italian star Paolo Belli in Sloga club on March 17, 1996, and as a promoter, he participated in organizing the biggest spectacle held in Sarajevo, a concert of the Irish rock stars U2 held September 23, 1997 at Koševo stadium.
-He organized and promoted the musical and sport spectacle “Meeting of Harts”, the first football match between singers squads od Italia and BiH October 19, 1998 at Grbavica stadium, as well as a concert of the legendary band Deep Purple at the biggest hall in Sarajevo Zetra, November 3, 2007.
-And another concert was of famous Joan Baez in traditional manifestation Baščaršija Nights (Baščaršijske noći) July 16, 2008.
-He was organizer of numerous visits from BiH to concerts of world music stars in neighbouring states, what main theme of song “With Čičak on Stones” of band Zabranjeno Pušenje on their album Agent tajne sile (Agent of Foreign force) in 1999.
-Until 1983 he was a free artist, and from that year until 1994 he was the organizer of musical programs at the Youth Center in Sarajevo (Dom Mladih Sarajevo).
-From 1994 to 2007 he worked in news agency BIH PRESS, that later became Federal News agency FENA, as a promoter, journalist and editor in chief of e-magazine for culture BIH KULT.
-He published book "Antique Shop of Dreams“, an autobiography/monography as participant of rise of Sarajevo, bh and ex-yu rock-pop scene from the beginning of the sixties until recent days.
-Promotion of book was 25 November 2017.
-On First trade fair of book publishers "Books in shelves" after that, book had a concert promotion in Sarajevo music hall Dom mladih under title "friendship out of time for all times" where as guests performed some of his associates from past decades without any fees.
-He received numerous recognitions for his work.
+As he had helped Indexi to emerge as one of the most significant Yu rock bands, with the same passion and dedication, he worked on their comeback immediately after the War. Čičak organised their first comeback concert at the Bosnian Cultural Centre, downtown Sarajevo, on February 2 and 3, 1996.

+He was the organizer of the concert "Rock no War" and the Italian star Paolo Belli at the Sloga Club on March 17, 1996.
+As a promoter, he participated in organizing the concert of the Irish rock stars U2 at Koševo Stadium on September 23, 1997.
+He organized and promoted the musical and sports spectacle "Meeting of Harts", the first football match between singers squads of Italia and BiH on October 19, 1998, at Grbavica stadium, a Deep Purple concert at Zetra on November 3, 2007, and a concert of Joan Baez in the traditional manifestation Baščaršija Nights (Baščaršijske noći) on July 16, 2008.
+He was also the organizer of numerous visits from BiH to concerts of world music stars in neighbouring states.

+Until 1983, he was a free artist, and from that year until 1994, he was the organizer of musical programs at the Youth Center in Sarajevo (Dom Mladih Sarajevo).
+From 1994 to 2007, he worked in the news agency BIH PRESS, which later became the Federal News agency FENA, as a promoter, journalist, and editor-in-chief of the e-magazine for culture BIH KULT.

+He published his autobiography, Antique Shop of Dreams, which describes his participation in the rise of Sarajevo, Bosnia and Herzegovina, and the ex-yu rock-pop scene from the 1960s.
+The book was promoted on 25 November 2017 at the book trade fair "Books in shelves".
+At a subsequent promotion concert in Sarajevo, some of his associates guest-performed without fees.